edgio-docs/edgio-docs/src/guides/v7/getting_started.md

 2. From under the **Host Property on {{ PRODUCT }}**, click **Create Property**.
 3. From the **Property Name** option, assign a name to your property.
 4. Click **Import an existing project**.
 5. Click on your project's web application framework.

-If your desired framework is not listed, then you will need to follow the **All Other Existing Projects** workflow.
+    If your desired framework is not listed, then you will need to [create a property without automation](#creating-a-property--cli-without-automation-).

 6. If you have not already connected your Github account to {{ PRODUCT }}, then you will need to do so now.

     1. Click **Connect to Github**.